silnrsi/grcompiler/README.md

 If development with cmake is preferred, in Visual Studio 2019,`File-Open-CMake...` can be used to open the CMakeCache.txt file.
 Using `File-Open Folder...' is not advisable, since the Ninja project generator will be used.
 It seems buggy.
-It's harder to specify the arguments to use for debugging with cmake development.
+FWIW, it's harder to specify the arguments to use for debugging with cmake development compared to using the sln file.

 ### Older build systems